 Being bilingual improves cognitive skills

 The Nso people from the North West region of Cameroon are alleged to be the smartest in the entire country.
 It has also been alleged that everyone from this region speaks their dialect fluently.
 Before they attempt to learn English and French (the national languages), they must first speak Lamso.
 A people so proud of their heritage, rumour has it teachers teach in the Lamso dialect in schools in this region.
 Even if children have to end up pronouncing “cold”, “cool” and “bone”, “boon”.
 But who knows if their cognitive abilities stem from early bilingualism?
 The bilingualism experience improves cognitive and sensory processing.
 This further gives individuals an edge in processing information which makes for better learning.
-Learning to control language systems which are always active and competing strengthens the brain region which improves cognitive skills.
+Learning to control language systems that are always active and competing strengthens the brain region which improves cognitive skills.

 Be intentional about learning languages

 The history of languages is replete with instances of language contact leading to some form of bilingualism.
 It has been argued that there are more bilingual and multilingual than there are monolingual people.
 Still, a lot of us living in monolingual countries do not prioritize learning more languages.
 Sadly enough, it does not occur to us to ensure our children grow up bilingual right from home.
 We rely on formal education for them to learn a second language.
 If you live in a monolingual country you have to be intentional about language learning.
 Especially if the language you grew up speaking is still your reality.
 Consider exploring something new for your children.
 Or learning more languages as an adult.
-It gets harder with age, still, its never too late.
+It gets harder with age, still, it’s never too late.

 My husband and I come from the same region in Cameroon but we do not speak the dialect.
 I cannot count the number of times we’ve been in public places and I am dying to gossip!
 But we always miss these big moments.
 He usually sees the text I sent while sitting next to him when it doesn’t matter anymore.
 All because our parents didn’t think to speak to us in our dialect.
 Apart from my petty reasons for wishing I spoke my dialect, it would have made a difference in other areas of my life.
 As I earlier mentioned, the power in speaking many languages is manifold.
 Being bilingual seems to be the starting point.
 It also-